microsoft/pxt-adafruit/docs/projects/confetti-box/code.md

 ## Good work!

 You’ve finished!
 Fill your box with confetti, tissue paper, or another light-weight material.
-Then, hang it on a door or window and wait for your unsuspecting victim to enter.
+Then, place it above a door or window and wait for your unsuspecting victim to enter.
 When they do, clap loudly and watch as confetti spills down onto them.
 PRANKED!